Rey Mysterio: Teaming and feuding with Eddie Guerrero (2004–2005)

-After an unsuccessful attempt at regaining the Cruiserweight Title, Mysterio formed a tag team with Rob Van Dam, and went on to win the WWE Tag Team Championship from Kenzo Suzuki and René Duprée on the December 9 episode of SmackDown!.
-They successfully defended the title against the former champions at Armageddon on December 12, before losing the title to the Basham Brothers on the January 13, 2005, episode of SmackDown! after Van Dam was injured.
+During this time, Mysterio formed a tag team with Rob Van Dam and feuded with Kenzo Suzuki and René Duprée.
+At No Mercy on October 3, they failed to win the titles from Suzuki and Duprée, but won them in a rematch on the December 9 episode of SmackDown!.
+They successfully defended the titles against Suzuki and Duprée at Armageddon on December 12, before losing the titles to the Basham Brothers on the January 13, 2005, episode of SmackDown! after Van Dam was injured.